Struggling making mortgage payments?

 - Should your lender offer you help that alters the terms of your mortgage or changes your payment amount, always get the offer in writing.

 - Do not take up offers from people who try to convince you that they can “save” your home if you sign or transfer the deed to your home over to them.

 - Ask for assistance from a counselor certified by the U.S. Department of Housing and Urban Development (HUD).
 Help is free.
 Visit MakingHomeAffordable.gov or call the Department’s Homeowner’s HOPE hotline at (888) 995-HOPE (4673).

 Receive default notice or are you in foreclosure?

 - Be aware that the foreclosure process often moves quickly.
 If you feel that errors have been made by your lender or servicer, the most direct and effective course of action is always to contact a private attorney to assist in disputing the foreclosure.

-- Contact your lender or servicer immediately upon notice of default to explore what in-house options for loan modification may be available to you.
+- Contact your lender or servicer immediately upon notice of default to explore what in-house options for a loan modification may be available to you.

 - Revisit the terms of your mortgage note.
-In most cases, the mortgage note will clearly lay out how the bank, lender or servicer will execute the default phase into the foreclosure phase.
+In most cases, the mortgage note will clearly lay out how the bank, lender, or servicer will execute the default phase into the foreclosure phase.

 - Review your income and budget so you can have information on hand to make the modification process more efficient with your lender.